clementks/Power-of-RFM-for-Customer-Lifetime-Value/README.md

 **1.3 Typical inter-purchase time and IPT distribution (in histogram) & details for each customer**

- - To aid any firm in understanding their customer's purchasing behaviour and profile, below are the few examples shows the prowess of Python programming for intermediate statistical analysis which cannot be realized using Excel standard features.
+ - To aid any firm in understanding their customer's purchasing behaviour and profile, below are the few examples showing how Python programming can achieve presenting customer's Number of Purchase(s) between Periods and Distribution of Customer(s)'s Purchase in histogram which cannot be realized using Excel standard features.
 It can be achieved using Excel VBA macro or VB.Net.

 ![image](https://user-images.githubusercontent.com/32416129/128458796-4bb8cc91-b7a7-472c-aae2-e7ea2d905535.png)